chromium/chromium/docs/security/security-labels.md

 Cases where it's *not* OK to set **Security_Impact-None**:

 * Features enabled via normal UI or settings which users might happen across in normal usage.
-For instance, accessibility features.
+For instance, accessibility features and the Chrome Labs experimental features accessible from the toolbar.
 * Origin trials.
 Origin trials are only active on some websites, but the affected code does run for Chrome users with the default Chrome configuration.
 * The impacted code runs behind a feature flag which is *enabled by default*,